IBM-Cloud/terraform-provider-ibm/website/docs/d/api_gateway.html.markdown

 	- `name` - (String) The name of the endpoint.
 	- `open_api_doc` - (String) The Open API document of the endpoint.
 	- `provider_id` - (String) The provider ID of the endpoint.
-    - `routes` (Array of Strings) A list of routes that can be invoked for the endpoint.
+    	- `routes` - (Strings) Invokable routes for an endpoint.
 	- `shared` - (String) The shared status of the endpoint.
     	- `subscriptions`- (List of endpoint subscriptions) A list of subscriptions that you created for your endpoint.
 		- `client_id` - (String) The client ID of a subscription.
 	   	- `name` - (String) The name of the subscription.
 		- `secret_provided`- (Boolean) If set to **true**, the client secret is provided.
 If set to **false**, the client secret is not provided.